 An urban legend is merely a contemporary folktale.
 It generally contains elements of the macabre or sinister.
-Its intent varies, but can be claimed for entertainment purposes.
+Its intent varies.
+Sometimes, it is merely for entertainment purposes.
 Other times, they are used to explain the unexplainable.

-Once upon a time, word of mouth was the main way of travel for these tales and stories.
+Once upon a time, word of mouth was the only circulation these tales and stories used.
 Thanks to the media, however, many urban legends can now travel across the world, lending ambiguity to sources, keeping truth skirting the grey edges of the tales.